 Good morning, readers.
 Welcome to the Maven's Morning Coffee -- a listing of the important headlines, news conferences, public meetings and announcements you need to know to fuel up and tackle your day.

 The Maven's Morning Coffee is also available as a daily email.
 Click here to subscribe.

-Today is Monday, April 29, and here is what's happening in Los Angeles:
+Today is Monday, May 13, and here is what's happening in Los Angeles: